way-rs/way-rs/README.md

 ### I am a developer named Wayland.

-- :penguin: I use MacOS.
+- :apple: I use MacOS.

 - :computer: I work with Linux and BSD (Mainly OpenBSD)
 ---